 As mentioned in our best healthy rabbit food article, pellets should not be the main source of food for your rabbit.
 Keep in mind that your rabbit only needs a 1/4 cup of pellets per 5 pounds of body weight each day.

 It’s always fun to give your rabbit a treat, after all they often deserve one after a long day of being cute and fluffy.
-However, treats need to be given in real moderation.
+However, treats such as banana need to be given in real moderation.
 If you’re currently buying rabbit treats in a packet, we recommend ditching them.
 Treats for rabbits bought in store often contain high levels of sugar and starch which can contribute to weight gain.

 Give them a natural treat such as fruit.
 Again, this must be done in moderation due to high sugar content in fruit.
 We recommend a teaspoon of fruit per 2 pounds of bodyweight.
 Fresh fruits that your rabbit might enjoy include pears, kiwi and mango.
 We advise staying away from dried fruits as these contain higher sugar levels than fresh fruit.